keepassxreboot/keepassxc/README.md

 * zlib
 * libmicrohttpd
 * libxtst (optional for auto-type on X11)
-* libxtst, qtx11extras (optional for auto-type on X11)
+* libxi, libxtst, qtx11extras (optional for auto-type on X11)

 On Debian you can install them with: